Santic Darla Speed Suit

 A Speed Suit WILL make you faster and these are sensibly priced.
-You will be paying top dollar for the very best speed suits, Santic is coming it at a more sensible price level but without state-of-the-art, technical fabric.
+You will be paying top dollar for the very best speed suits, Santic is coming it at a far more sensible price level than that but without state-of-the-art, technical fabric.

-Darla is suitable for a special ride or race of some kind where speed is important but its lack of pockets inhibits its usefulness as apparel for more casual training.
+I’d say that Santic Darla is suitable for a special ride or race of some kind where speed is important but its lack of pockets inhibits its usefulness as apparel for longer, casual training.

 Other Santic Cycling Tops

 I own a variety of apparel from many brands.
-My favourite is, perhaps ASSOS but that is an extremely expensive brand.
-I’ve also inadvertently bought some fake replica kit off Fleabay (never again).
-Santic kit sits somewhere in that quality range and their prices are generally competitive.
+My favourite is, perhaps ASSOS but that is an expensive brand.
+I’ve also inadvertently & mistakenly bought some fake replica kit off Fleabay (never again).
+Santic kit sits somewhere within that quality range and their prices are generally competitive.
 For example, the Cangjie long-sleeved jersey is $60 and the short-sleeved Azuni comes in at $45 right now.

 Santic adds breathable sections where needed and some, but not all, designs have small rear reflective patches.
 Zips are protected from catching chest hair and most importantly they look pretty good.
 I certainly wear mine.